FAQs

 Most therapy takes place in planned, regular sessions which last for around 50 minutes.
 How often you see your therapist and how many appointments you have will depend on your individual circumstances and will be agreed between us.

-You will always see me on your own.
-Ideally face to face in my consulting room, but sometimes our sessions will be online or over the telephone.
+You will always see me on your own - ideally face to face in my consulting room, but sometimes our sessions will be online or over the telephone.
+This is up to you and what you feel most comfortable with.

 How Do I Know if Therapy is Working for Me?